Stymphalian/ak_chibi_bot/README_DEV.md

 3. The chibi "stance" which can be either "base" or "battle".
 Base is the model which shows up when your OPs are working in the factories or wandering the dorms.
 "battle" stance are the models which appears in the playable maps of the game.
-4. Front and Back is the facing direction. (i.e when deploying an operator facing up) they would be showing you their back instead of their face.
+4. Front and Back is the facing direction (i.e when deploying an operator facing up they would be showing you their back instead of their face).
 Only "battle" chibis have a Back facing.
 Everything else should be put into the "Front" directory.

-The `saved_names.json` files are used for fuzzy matching on the operators names when issuing `!chibi` commands when selectin operators.
+The `saved_names.json` files are used for fuzzy matching on the operators names when issuing `!chibi` commands when selecting operators.
 For example `Młynar` would be very hard to type due to the non-ascii character, so we have some alternative spellings like `Mlynar` which can be matched against to resolve the name.